younes200/JCaptchaGenerator/README.md

 ## Captcha Generator

-Captcha generator based on [JCaptcha](https://jcaptcha.atlassian.net/) used CNN training.
+Captcha generator based on [JCaptcha](https://jcaptcha.atlassian.net/) used for CNN training.
 The repo includes modified version of JCaptcha to customise generators, fill free to do the same ;)

 ## RUN: